 Whatever your reasons, the end result-a more sustainable life, community, and planet-is the same.
-Each and every reason is valid and contributes to the individuality of this process.
+Each and every reason is valid

 Sustainable living is about making informed choices, even small ones, that improve both the quality of our lives and that of the planet for future generations.
 However, there can be misconceptions about what a sustainable lifestyle looks like.